RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 - Added an "Add Row" button to the composite add tool to make it work better on mobile.
 - Added Cachebusting strategies to make the stats update more regularly
 - Slight improvement to the "Service Down" screen.
 We need a more robust solution for this but this will do for now.
+- Decreased load time on profile view by decoupling two queries that should not have been coupled in the first place.

 -----